 So I actually found this one by accident when I first had Annabelle, and it was absolutely perfect for a new mum.
-A friend worked in real estate and wanted to drop her flyers she mentioned in passing.
+A friend worked in real estate and wanted to drop the flyers she mentioned in passing.
 I asked how much and she said it was a set fee (can’t remember off the top of my head) per # dropped.

-Basically I made a couple of hundred by walking around with my baby asleep in the pram, something I spent all day every day doing anyway!!
+Basically, I made a couple of hundred by walking around with my baby asleep in the pram, something I spent all day every day doing anyway!!

-The draw back is you do need to have a good setup, invest in your branding etc to really stand out from the rest so if you think it might be something you’d get over quick then maybe don’t waste the money.
-Or stick to second hand markets where that stuff doesn’t matter as much!
+The drawback is you do need to have a good setup, invest in your branding etc to really stand out from the rest so if you think it might be something you’d get over quick then maybe don’t waste the money.
+Or stick to second-hand markets where that stuff doesn’t matter as much!

-I had already started and run a successful fashion blog for Country Racing Victoria, so I knew the logistics of running one.
+I had already started and run a successful fashion blog for Country Racing Victoria.
+So I knew the logistics of running one.